Pelléas et Mélisande (opera): Act 5

 Mélisande sleeps in a sick bed after giving birth to her child.
 The doctor assures Golaud that despite her wound, her condition is not serious.
-Overcome with guilt, Golaud claims he has been killed for no reason.
+Overcome with guilt, Golaud claims he has killed for no reason.
 Pelléas and Mélisande merely kissed "like a brother and sister".
 Mélisande wakes and asks for a window to be opened so she can see the sunset.
 Golaud asks the doctor and Arkel to leave the room so he can speak with Mélisande alone.
 He blames himself for everything and begs Mélisande's forgiveness.
 Golaud presses Mélisande to confess her forbidden love for Pelléas.
 She maintains her innocence despite Golaud's increasingly desperate pleas to her, to tell the truth.
 Arkel and the doctor return.
 Arkel tells Golaud to stop before he kills Mélisande, but he replies, "I have already killed her."
 Arkel hands Mélisande her newborn baby girl but she is too weak to lift the child in her arms and remarks that the baby does not cry and that she will live a sad existence.
 The room fills with serving women, although no one can tell who has summoned them.
 Mélisande quietly dies.
-At the moment of death, the serving women fall to their knees while tearfully mourns Mélisande.
+At the moment of death, the serving women fall to their knees tearfully mourning Mélisande.
 Arkel comforts the grief-stricken Golaud.